Wednesday, 28 October 2015

 The traffic was even more congested on the way back to Luwero; we set off at 6.30 p.m. into traffic that was almost stationary, and this time the trip took four hours!
 However what with the chatting and the singing and the drumming (yes some of the boys had bought drums at the craft market!) and the sights of Ugandan townships and countryside as darkness fell - it was a surreal and pleasant experience.

-10. Sunday 11th October
+10. Uganda - Sunday 11th October

-Today was our second visit to Church - I can hardly believe that we have been in Uganda for over a week already.
+Today was our second Sunday at Church - I can hardly believe that we have been in Uganda for over a week already.
 It was a great church service.
 First there was lots of singing but unlike Scottish churches (my old church anyway) it was really joyous and everyone was dancing, including us.
 And after the main prayer everyone prayed their own prayers aloud so the church was filled with voices.
 People come up to give testimonies, to thank God for helping them with difficult situations in their lives.
 Some of these situations sounded very alarming.
 Several choirs sang (including the Rainbow children's choir featuring several of our pupils joining in all the actions) and then we all greeted each other with a hug - and by all, I mean everyone in the Church, so about 200 people were all walking around the Church hugging each other!
-Then our ht got up to make a short speech to thank everyone for their great welcome; he prepared it last night and made an excellent job of it, pausing at the end of every sentence for the translator - the whole service was in both Lugandan and English.
+Then George got up to make a short speech to thank everyone for their great welcome; he prepared it last night and made an excellent job of it, pausing at the end of every sentence for the translator - the whole service was in both Lugandan and English.

 Up we all got on stage and sang a song that we practised last night; "Wagula Wagula Wagula Wagula